libremfg/rhize-docs/content/how-to/create-workflows/bpmn-elements.md

 width="100"
 >}}

-A service task uses some service.
-In Rhize workflows, service tasks include HTTP calls (GraphQL and REST), database operations, and JSON manipulation.
-These service tasks come with templates.

 To add a service task, select the change icon ("wrench"), then select **Service Task**.
 Use **Templates** to structure the service task call and response.

-The service task templates are as follows:
+The service task templates are as follows

-#### JSONata transform
+### JSONata transform

 Transform JSON data with a [JSONata expression](https://docs.jsonata.org/overview.html).